 • 6 sprigs – fresh and fully-leaved tarragon (preferred) or dill weed

 • 2 fresh, small serrano (for hotter), jalapeño or any similar hot peppers – poked in a few places by tip of a knife or a toothpick

 • 1 large bay leaf

 • 1 liter / 4½ cups, boiled water

 ◊ Sterilize clean jar(s) by filling it/them with boiling water and let it/them sit for a while, empty, and let dry.

 ◊ To make brine: Pour 4½ cups boiling water into a heat-proof pitcher or bowl.
 Dissolve salt in it and let it cool completely to a room-temperature.

-For mixed vegetables in brine (makhlut shour مخلوط شور): Same ratio of brine, sprigs, garlic, peppers, (coriander seeds), bay-leaf and vinegar may be used.
+For mixed vegetables in brine (makhlut shour مخلوط شور): Same ratio of brine, sprigs, garlic, peppers, coriander seeds, bay-leaf and vinegar may be used.
 Vegetables to be cut into bite-size, i.e., carrots, celery, cauliflowers.
-I recommend not slicing the cucumbers but inserting in whole form in the midst of the cut vegetables and sliced when using.
+I recommend not slicing the cucumbers but inserting in whole form in the midst of the cut vegetables and sliced when serving.
 Also, keep small vegetables such as tiny pearl onions, cucamelons, baby watermelons, baby cantaloupes/melons in their whole shape (check-out → My Mother’s Farm).